RCHENLAB/HRCA_reproducibility/README.md

 ## File organization for figures and tables

 The main code can be found in the [analysis](./analysis) directory of this repository.
 The subdirectories are organized according to the main figures corresponding to the manuscript.
 Each figure folder contains a document file that explains the running script, input, and output files.
 The [utility](./utility) folder comprises standalone scripts that have been used in multiple places.

-The repositories below are also developed and utilized in the HRCA.
+Additionally, two other repositories -- the [preprocessing pipeline](https://github.com/lijinbio/cellqc) and [benchmark scripts](https://github.com/theislab/HRCA-reproducibility) -- have also been developed and utilized in the HRCA.

-1. The pipeline to process the unpublished and collected public datasets is accessible at https://github.com/lijinbio/cellqc

-2. Scripts related to the benchmark study, integration pipeline, and label transfer using scArches are available at https://github.com/theislab/HRCA-reproducibility

 ## HRCA Reference Model with scArches